LLNL/Caliper/README.md

 To take performance measurements, Caliper provides built-in profiling recipes for a wide range of performance engineering use cases.
-Available functionality includes MPI function and message profiling, CUDA and HIP API as well as GPU activity (kernel executions and memory copies) profiling, call-path sampling, and much more.
+Available functionality includes MPI function and message profiling, CUDA and HIP API as well as GPU activity profiling, loop profiling, call-path sampling, and much more.
-As a simple example, the `runtime-report` recipe prints the time spent in the annotated regions on screen:
+As a simple example, the ``runtime-report`` recipe prints the time spent in the annotated regions on screen:

     $ CALI_CONFIG=runtime-report ./answer